jxtngx/intro-to-post-training/README.md

 > [!TIP]
 > need more info on [LoRA](https://arxiv.org/abs/2106.09685) before getting started?
-Here's a deep dive on [LoRA with Llama 2](https://pytorch.org/torchtune/main/tutorials/lora_finetune.html) by the torchtune team, and a helpful [Hugging Chat Assistant](https://hf.co/chat/assistant/67c713539a0a2709d56261c9)
+Here's a deep dive on [LoRA with Llama 2](https://pytorch.org/torchtune/main/tutorials/lora_finetune.html) by the torchtune team, and a helpful [Hugging Chat Assistant](https://hf.co/chat/assistant/67c713539a0a2709d56261c9) powered by Llama 3.3 70B Instruct

 ## Lora finetuning workflow